polygloton/naan/README.md

 (read cats "Crookshanks")
 ```

-We should also be able to specify another string key.
+We should also be able to specify an alternate string key.

 ```clojure
 (defentity cats